DanMorriss/jazz-platform/README.md

 [Back to top](<#contents>)
 ### Accesibility

-While designing and coding the site I have tried to be as consious about the usabillity of the site for users of all tipes, including screen readers.
+While designing and coding the site I have tried to be as conscious about the usability of the site for users of all types, including anyone using screen readers.
 This includes:
 - Using semantic HTML
 - Adding alt or aria attributes on images and logos for screen readers
-- Ensuring there is good contrast between the background images/colors and the forground text
+- Ensuring there is good contrast between the background images/colors and the foreground text
-- Making the menus accesible and indication what page the site in currently displaying
+- Making the menus accessible and indicating what page the site in currently displaying.

 [Back to top](<#contents>)
 ### Future Features

 - A video of the house band playing
-- A shop section for merchandice
+- A shop section for merchandise

 [Back to top](<#contents>)
 ## Technologies Used